 - The 1st line M19 will lock the spindle in the tool change position, this is important since we want the spindle to begin its rotation from the same position every time.

-- The 2nd line M03 S10 will start the spindle rotating at a very slow RPM
+- The 2nd line “M03 S10” will start the spindle rotating at a very slow RPM

-- The 3rd line G04 P500 is a dwell code.
-This is like an egg timer to the machine the code is non modal so will automatically cancel its self once the time has expired.
+- The 3rd line “G04 P500” is a dwell code.
+This is like an egg timer to the machine the code is non modal so will automatically cancel itself once the time has expired.
 (NOTE: the P is the time to wait.
-NO DECIMAL IS IMPORTANT, the time is in mille seconds.
+NO DECIMAL IS IMPORTANT, the time is in milliseconds.

 HOW TO USE:

-Take not at what position the tool is stopped in.
-The only number you will have to change is the time which is the P keep adjusting the P value until the broach is aligned in the desired direction close by eye.
+We recommend making a program with just the 4 lines in it.
+Then once you have installed your CNC Broach Tool in the spindle run the program with just the 4 lines.
+Take note at what position the tool has stopped in.
+The only number you will have to change is the time (which is the P value).
+Keep adjusting the P value until the broach is aligned in the desired direction close by eye.
 Then proceed to indicate the tool tip and tweak the P value until the indication is good.
 Now enter the same P value that worked in the program you are going to run the part with.

 For Informational Purposes Only